 The blood tests for DH are similar to the ones used for diagnosing celiac disease.
 These include tests for an immune component called immunoglobulin A (IgA).
 These IgA antibodies are more specifically called IgA tissue transglutaminase antibodies and IgA endomysial antibodies.

-Dermatologists (skin specialist doctors) can be very helpful in making the DH diagnosis.
+Dermatologists (skin specialist doctors) often make the DH diagnosis.
 If you’re in the department of dermatology, they may take a small piece of your skin to be carefully analyzed through a skin biopsy.

 This skin biopsy procedure is very safe and fairly pain free.
 About 4 millimeters of skin is needed and taken through what’s called a 'punch biopsy'.
 They then look for certain components of the immune system (ie: IgA deposits and neutrophils).
 If these are present, it is very likely the diagnosis is DH (2).